Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 |Up to £100,000||£100,001 to £150,000||£150,001 to £200,000||£200,001 upwards|

 Wainfleet All Saints

 The little Lincolnshire town of Alford is home to one of the largest thatched manor houses in the country.
 It was refurbished with National Lottery funding in 2006, and is open to the public.
 The town also has an historic working windmill which produces flour for sale.

-Branston is a large village approximately 4 miles (6 km) south-east of Lincoln.
+Branston is a large village approximately four miles (six kilometres) south-east of Lincoln.
 The village has many attractive, older-style houses at its heart including the historic Branston Hall, and a handsome Rectory House, both built in the late 18th century.

 Branston has limited amenities, but they do include state schools through to sixth form, a library, and a basic range of shops including a co-op.

 There are very few properties currently available for sale in Branston, and the styles are many and varied.
 Consequently you are never guaranteed to find one of the rare bargains at the lower end of the price spectrum.
 If you are really lucky you might trip over a tiny three bedroom terrace house in the £175,000 to £195,000 range, but a more realistic budget would be upwards of £315,000 (August 2022).

 Crowland is a small town situated between Peterborough and Spalding.
 The town's major historical points of interest are the romantic medieval ruins of Crowland Abbey and the curiously shaped, 14th-century, three-sided bridge, Trinity Bridge.
 Like many other Fenland settlements, Crowland is low-lying and is surrounded by substantial drainage ditches and other waterways.